ktbaek/Copenhagen-tree-data/README.md

 - All naming logic is anchored in taxonomy
 - R handles data cleaning and rule-based transformations
 - SQL handles relational structure and derived views
-- The entire pipeline from raw data to final map dataset is scripted and reproducible

 ### Interactive map